1. Don’t Panic

 The last time the stock market went through a spell like this was in 2008, which was the beginning of the Great Recession.

-And it was an opportunity for everyone, if you knew how to handle it.
+And it was an opportunity for many, if you knew how to handle it.

 At the time, Warren Buffett wrote a piece for The New York Times that has since been dusted off by reporters trying to make sense of the current situation.
 In the commentary piece, he reminded readers of a simple rule that had helped him (and many, many others) become incredibly wealthy: “Be fearful when others are greedy and be greedy when others are fearful.”